 - A coach is someone who gently holds your feet to the fire and encourages you to take those actions.

 7. One thing leads to another.
 When a client goes through the coaching process for one goal or issue, they almost always open doors of self-discovery for other areas of their life and work.
-I’ve had a client come to me with a career goal, and during the coaching process they discovered their relationship was preventing them from moving forward.
-The coaching shifted from work on the career to work on the relationship, and then back to work on the career.
+I've had a client come to me with a career goal, and during the coaching process they discovered their relationship was preventing them from moving forward.
+The coaching shifted from work on the career passion to working on relationship intimacy, and then back to work on the career.

 - So many areas of our lives are tangled and interconnected, and a coach can help you examine all of the pieces.